Quick overview

 The amount paid as a benefit may meet the characteristics of a tax expense, but it may also be exempt from taxation and not count towards health and social security contributions.
 It is not included in net pay, which means that it is not subject to deductions from wages.

-What are the benefits actually for?
+What the benefits are actually for

 Employee benefits can benefit both employers and employees in several ways: